12+ daily client capacity

 Why it’s best: Turned out to be most valuable.
 Strategic control + automated extraction.

-Initial idea: Notion-style canvas.
-Drag-and-drop, build anything, full flexibility.
+The initial idea: a Notion-style canvas.
+Drag and drop, build anything, full flexibility.

 PM's pushback: "Months of development.
 We have two weeks."

-The compromise: Structured approach.
-Pre-defined sections, guided flow, clear progression.
+The compromise: pre-defined sections, guided flow, clear progression, no open-ended build experience.

 Why this decision